Management Team

 Policy and Communications Coordinator

-Jennifer Lucky, MPH has been working with Alameda County Health Care Services Agency since 2016.
-Before joining the Office of Homeless Care and Coordination in March 2020, she worked in the Alameda County Public Health Department with the Health Equity Policy and Planning Unit.
+Jennifer Lucky, MPH has been working with Alameda County Health since 2016.
+Before joining Housing and Homelessness Services in March 2020, she worked in the Alameda County Public Health Department with the Health Equity Policy and Planning Unit.
 Prior to her work with Alameda County, Jennifer worked as a Project Director conducting Health Impact Assessment projects and trainings throughout the U.S. Jennifer holds a master’s degree in public health from UCLA and an undergraduate degree in natural resource ecology from the University of Michigan.
 She is passionate about identifying ways to encourage collaboration and meaningful involvement in public decision making processes.
-Jennifer is excited to be a part of the OHCC and involved with efforts to improve homeless system operations and identify solutions to homelessness in Alameda County.
+Jennifer is excited to be a part of HHS and involved with efforts to improve homeless system operations and identify solutions to homelessness in Alameda County.

 Email Jennifer